 Biogas plants convert animal manure and human excrement into valuable energy.
 At household level, small amounts of combustible methane gas are used for cooking and for lighting.
 A family keeping just three heads of cattle or six pigs can generate sufficient gas to meet their basic cooking and lighting needs and use the residue of the process, bio-slurry, as a potent organic fertiliser to enhance agricultural productivity.

-Providing SMEs with the combination of waste management, nutrient recycling, and renewable energy services targets the ‘missing middle’, those smallholders and other SME’s that fall between microfinance and conventional commercial financing.
-In doing so, not only can we fill the technological, social and economic gap between domestic and industrial biogas while strengthening green market growth, but also improve a project‘s sustainability by removing reliance on donor funding.
+Beyond the domestic sphere, biogas is a valuable resource for businesses and SMEs.
+It provides them with a combination of waste management, nutrient recycling, and renewable energy services that target the ‘missing middle’: those smallholders and other SME’s that fall between microfinance and conventional commercial financing.
+In doing so, the technological, social and economic gaps between domestic and industrial biogas are bridged, and the reliance on donor funding is broken as project sustainability is guaranteed.

 Already, collaborative projects have seen agricultural communities and businesses benefit from biogas as a source of energy for agricultural processing.
 The 580 members of a coffee farming cooperative in Honduras are reaping the rewards of better collaborative processing and the reduced impact on the environment ensures their status as an environmentally responsible business.